lathika-sunder/lathika-sunder/README.md

 ## How to Reach Me

-Feel free to drop me a line at lathikasunder11@gmail.com or give me a ring at +917550240307.
-You can also find me on [LinkedIn](https://www.linkedin.com/in/lathika-sunder/) and explore my coding adventures on [GitHub](https://github.com/lathika-sunder).
+Feel free to drop me a line at lathikasunder11@gmail.com .You can also find me on LinkedIn](https://www.linkedin.com/in/lathika-sunder/) and explore my coding adventures on [GitHub](https://github.com/lathika-sunder).
 Let's connect and create something extraordinary! 🚀